dbendoly1/Lateral-Ventures/README.md

 # Lateral-Ventures
 Side Projects...
-but even more Lateral and Venturous than ever before!
+but more Lateral and Venturous than ever before!